vivilink/sycamore/README.md

 The null simulations consisting of random phenotypes and association tests for the true trees and all variants are located here: ~/ARGWAS/simulations_cutoff/stdpopsim/N2K/diploid/eGRM_GRM/true_trees/window_based.
 For the RELATE trees and downsampled variants they are located here: /home1/linkv/ARGWAS/simulations_cutoff/stdpopsim/N2K/diploid/eGRM_GRM/relate_trees/window_based.
 The directories are further divided into directories 5k and 10k, which contain the association test results with corresponding window sizes.

 The R script used to calculate the cutoff values is: 1_calculate_significance_cutoffs.R

+*association tests for power analysis*

+The main directory is /home1/linkv/ARGWAS/power_sims/stdpopsim/.
+It is further separated by true and relate trees, and phenotypes with a single causal variant (oneVariant) and phenotypes with allelic heterogeneity (oneRegion).
+For the paper, I'm using the results in the eGRM_GRM and window_based folders.
+For allelic heterogeneity, the next distinction is the causal window size (10k or 5k) and the testing window size (tested10k or tested5k).
+For the single variant case, there are tests for causal variant allele frequency = 0.02 (rareVariant) and frequency = 0.2 (commonVariant).